apohl79/sclx_c7042/README.md

 An open source race control for the C7042 power base by Scalextric.

 The backend is written in C++ using an event driven model.
 You should be able to compile it on a recent linux/unix.
-The current websocket implementation does probably not work on a raspberry pi, but it will get replaced.
 The UI is written as an AngularJS app that runs on every modern browser/device.
 The frontend is talking to the backend via websockets to allow for real time updates.

 The project is work in progress.
 A lot of things are missing, but you can

+- run it on a raspberry pi
 - assign cars to controllers,
 - setup drivers,
 - limit the max power/speed per driver,